 Special characters such as single and double quotation marks, parenthesis and square brackets as well as multiline comments, are used in pairs in SQL statements, and omitting the closing charter will result in a syntax error.
 However, it’s easy to make a mistake and omit a closing character, particularly in case of deeply nested parentheses.

-To automatically insert the appropriate closing character, use the Closing characters section in the ApexSQL Complete options dialog:
+To automatically insert the appropriate closing character, use the Closing characters section in the Options window:

 When the appropriate option is enabled, after typing any of the specified closing characters, ApexSQL Complete will automatically insert the corresponding closing character after the cursor:

 Aliases and column list

-Aliases let you assign temporary names to objects so they’re easier to work with when writing and reviewing code.
-ApexSQL Complete will add automatically created aliases to SQL tables and views if the Auto-generate aliases option is selected in the Options, under the Inserts tab:
+Aliases allows users to assign temporary names to objects, so they’re easier to work with when writing and reviewing code.
+ApexSQL Complete will add automatically created aliases to SQL tables and views if the Auto-generate aliases option is selected in the Options window, under the Inserts tab:

-In the following example we can see that alias edh is added for the HumanResources.EmployeeDepartmentHistory table:
+In the following example, the alias edh is added for the HumanResources.EmployeeDepartmentHistory table:

 SELECT * FROM HumanResources.EmployeeDepartmentHistory edh

 In the following example, the adr alias is assigned to the Person.Address table.
 Aliases can be defined for all databases on all SQL Servers, all databases on a specific SQL Server, or just for a specific database.
 Aliases can be created in the Options window, under the Aliases tab:

-If you specify a global alias for a table or a view, it will be inserted instead of the automatically created alias:
+If a global alias for a table or a view is specified, it will be inserted instead of the automatically created alias: